Cervical & Neck Traction Devices

-Traction devices are designed to help decompress the spine or put tension on joints to help relieve pain, fatigue, or spasms.
+Traction devices are designed to help decompress the spine or neck and put tension on joints to help relieve pain, fatigue, or spasms.
 There are a variety of traction devices and methods.
-One of the most popular types of traction is spinal traction where tension is used to relieve pressure on the spine.
-It is used to help treat herniated discs, pinched nerves, and a variety of other back conditions as well as day to day aches and pains.
-Traction can be self-administered or done with help from a physical therapist.
+One of the most popular types of traction are cervical traction devices where tension is used to relieve pressure on the neck.
+It is used to help treat herniated discs, pinched nerves, and a variety of other neckconditions as well as day to day aches and pains.
+Home Neck Traction Units can be self-administered or done with help from a physical therapist.

 Traction devices are useful for treating: